It would be best if you had more reviews for your business to be successful, so it makes sense to reach out and request them from customers.

 And the most common way to request customer reviews is through email.

-Emails, provided you collect your customers’ emails at some stage of doing business with them, are a great way to request reviews from your customers.
+Emails, provided you collect your customers’ emails at some stage of doing business with them, are a great way to request customer reviews.

 Emails are non-intrusive and come with the advantage of allowing you to direct customers to review sites with embedded links.